ibmresilient/resilient-community-apps/fn_remedy/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Components for 'fn_remedy'**
+**Remedy for IBM SOAR**

  ![screenshot: main](./doc/screenshots/main.png)

-Resilient Circuits Components for 'fn_remedy.'
-This integration provides the capability to create new incidents in Remedy from Resilient tasks via the HPD:IncidentInterface_Create form over the REST API.
+Remedy for IBM SOAR.
+This integration provides the capability to create new incidents in Remedy from SOAR tasks via the HPD:IncidentInterface_Create form over the REST API.
 Once the task is complete, this integration also provides the capability to close existing Remedy Incidents by updating their status to "Resolved."

 ### Key Features
 <!--